+The vehicle should only be used by trained persons.
 The motorcycle is authorized for public road traffic in the homologous (reduced) version only.

 In the derestricted version, the motorcycle must be used only on closed off property remote from public road traffic.

 This motorcycle is designed for use in offroad endurance competition and not primarily for use in motocross.